 The City is currently implementing a 2016-2023 Open Space and Recreation Plan.
 The plan report provides existing conditions analysis, survey results, goals, objectives set to achieve those goals, and action items to advance those objectives.
 The plan is concerned not only with parks and recreational activities, but also private open spaces and agricultural land, some of which is preserved.
-The plan's ten goals cover improved governance, partnerships, and edfor new open spaces; protecting and promoting historic resources; promoting agriculture preservation; and promoting sustainable development.
+The plan's ten goals cover improved governance, partnerships, and education to support open space; improving existing open spaces, acquiring land for new open spaces; protecting and promoting historic resources; promoting agriculture preservation; and promoting sustainable development.

 Now several years into the plan's implementation, Haverhill must assess its progress on the plan.
-Many action items were slated for completion before blocks to their completion and reassess priorities and implementation schedules in light of those roadblocks.
+Many action items were slated for completion before Summer 2019.
+If those have not been completed, the City should identify road-blocks to their completion and reassess priorities and implementation schedules in light of those roadblocks.